 Resource Management with Patching

 A crucial consideration when using a patch is the number of resources required to facilitate a single conversation.
-Instead of using a single channel, you are using two or more.
+Instead of using a single channel/talkgroup, you are using two or more.
 This takes up an extra talk path(s) on the trunking site.
 Sites are limited to a certain number of talk paths.

-Suggestion: possibility of patching between two system?
+Managing and maintaining patches can be complex, especially in large-scale or multi-agency operations.
+Operators need to ensure that all interconnected systems are properly configured and monitored to avoid misunderstandings or miscommunications.

+Not all radio systems are technically compatible for patching.
+Different systems may use different modulation techniques, signaling formats, or frequencies that cannot easily be interconnected without special equipment or conversions.

+Patches can introduce additional points of failure or degradation in audio quality.
+The quality of communication across patched systems may not always be as reliable as within a single system due to potential issues like latency, noise, or signal loss.

+Patches can raise security concerns, particularly when linking sensitive or encrypted channels.
+Ensuring that patched communications maintain the necessary level of security and encryption protocols is crucial to prevent unauthorized access or interception.

+Setting up and maintaining patching capabilities may require additional equipment, software, or training, which can incur costs.
+Organizations must weigh these costs against the benefits of improved communication flexibility.

 Resources and StatusBoard

 Dispatch and credentialed COMU personnel have access to the ISICSB StatusBoard.
-This is a web-based communications tool that allows agencies to see what channels are being used and which ones are available to be used at the regional and statewide interoperability channel levels.
-It is very important to utilize the StatusBoard before placing a patch to ensure the channel is open for use.
-ISICS StatusBoard training link here.
+This is a web-based communications tool that allows agencies to see what channels/talkgroups are being used and which ones are available to be used at the regional and statewide levels.
+It is very important to utilize the StatusBoard before placing a patch to ensure the channel/talkgroup is open for use.
+ISICS StatusBoard training can be found on the the website https://isicsb.iowa.gov

 Announcement of a Patch